Rough patch, a bad day, a major setback. Sometimes, it seems like one thing goes wrong after another. And another, and another.

 This is something that I’ve been struggling with for the last couple of months.
 I don’t know if these strange and sudden changes in my mood are part of the grieving process; I don’t know if things will ever go back to the way they used to be.
 What I do know, is that admitting that I’m not doing too well, even to myself, wasn’t easy.

 Why do we always feel the need to be strong?
 Why do we feel guilty when taking a time-out?
 I was overwhelmed with such guilt.
 How can I sit here and cry and feel sorry for myself, when I have some much to be grateful for?
-There’s so much work I need to get done, I don’t see anyone else make excuses for themselves.
+There’s so much work I need to get done, I don’t see anyone else making excuses for themselves.

 IF YOU’RE FEELING UNINSPIRED